domc/MusicWiki/README.txt

 /* ABOUT */

-Goal: simple app containing info on bands and their concerts built with Web API 2 and Angular, MySQL db.
+Goal: simple app containing info on bands and their concerts built with MySQL db, Web API 2 and AngularJS.

+/* CURRENT STATE */

+ANGULAR:
+- get, post, delete operations on bands
+- get operations on musicians in db

 /* TO-DO */

-API
+API (and db)
+- expand db tables
 - add albums, concerts...
 - security

 ANGULAR:
+- update bands
-- everything
+- css
+  .
+  .
+  .